 Slack - the gold standard when it comes to workplace chat apps.
 Discussions are divided into channels (chat rooms, basically) for team talk, and you can send private messages too.
 If you’ve never moved past Skype or email, it can be a game changer.

 Twist - a bit like Slack, but with more focus on productive collaboration, including more structured communication, rather than just an endless chat window.
-If you keep losing track of discussions in your other chat apps, Twist will help you find them.
+If you keep losing track of discussions in your other chat apps, or you find them too distracting, try Twist.

 These tools cover both personal productivity and project management for teams.
 For when you need to move on from Post-It Notes.

-Trello - organise your projects into visual boards, move things around, and label what needs to be done in sequential order.
+Trello - Kandan style.
+We used this in the early days to track development and tasks.
+It's both free and very easy to use.
 Add in team collaboration and you’ve got a great way for everyone to keep on track.
 Free to use, with a paid version containing extra features.

 Harvest - this is a simple time tracker for teams that helps everyone stay focused.
 While you don’t want to get caught up in paranoia productivity, it’s really useful for keeping track of the time you spend on certain projects to stop things getting out of control and making sure overtime is logged.